-When you file an insurance claim, your insurance company will conduct an investigation to determine the validity of your claim.
+When you file an insurance claim, your insurance company will conduct an investigation of your claim.
 One tool that is often used by insurance companies during an investigation is the Examination Under Oath (EUO).
-The EUO arises contractually.
-Although policies may vary as far as coverage, most insurance policies will contain a provision that allows your insurance company to demand that you submit to an EUO whenever it is reasonably requested.
+The right to an EUO arises contractually.
+Although policies may vary as far as coverage, most insurance policies will contain a provision that allows your insurance company to demand that you submit to an EUO.
 At least in theory the EUO is meant to allow your insurer an opportunity to question you about your claim so that they may properly evaluate its merits.
 Thus, an EUO requires you to present yourself at a location designated by your insurer (typically the insurance company’s office or their lawyer’s office) and answer all questions that may be relevant to their investigation.

-Anything that is reasonably related to the claim may be asked.
+Anything that is reasonably related to the claim or your background may be asked.
 The types of questions that will be asked will vary with the type of claim, but generally they will want to know things like: the cause of the damage, the extent of the damage, whether you are the owner and how you acquired the property claimed, at what point did you notify your insurer of the loss, what steps you took after the loss, your personal background information, and whether any of the things you claim can be corroborated by witnesses.

 Must you comply with your insurer’s demand that you submit to an examination under oath?

 As stated, the right to demand that an insured submit to an examination under oath is a contractual right.
 As such, a failure on the insured’s part to submit to an EUO – especially when such EUO is properly noticed – can result in your insurer denying your claim.
 Courts often find these denials proper, so an insured’s duty to submit to an EUO should not be taken lightly.
 Furthermore, because it is a contractual right, you cannot refuse to answer questions that are reasonably related to your insurer’s investigation, without risking that your claim will be denied.